 At this time of year, the parties, nights out on the town and Christmas shindigs never seem to stop.
 So, how do you cure your hangover?
 You may be relying on the old advice of trying to drink lots of water to combat those dreaded symptoms.
 Unfortunately, it isn't as simple as it seems and recent research suggests that drinking water isn’t going to cut it!

 Dehydration Doesn't Cause Hangovers?

 So, what causes hangovers?
-At Nourished, we have created a gummy vitamin stack that combats hangovers head-on, but before we look at how to cure a hangover it’s important to understand the science behind them and to highlight a huge myth surrounding dehydration.
+At Nourished, we have created a gummy stack that combats hangovers head-on, but before we look at how to cure a hangover it’s important to understand the science behind them and to highlight a huge myth surrounding dehydration.
 So, let's take a closer look.

 A study in 1950 [i] shows that when drinking alcohol the body does excrete more water, but this is due to a few factors, such as how your kidneys monitor and regulate the amount of liquid in your body and the plasma osmolality of your blood.

 Alcohol is also a diuretic which means it helps to rid your body of salt and water.
 So, how does this tie together?
 Well, a study in Berliner Morgenpost [ii] looked at how the wrong conclusions were drawn from the 1950s study.
 Despite alcohol making you need to pee more, alcohol doesn't lead to the body becoming dehydrated.

 Drinking water when you have a hangover can help to alleviate the symptom of having a dry mouth, though won't stop that pesky hangover from disappearing.

 Okay, so recent research has busted the age-old myth around dehydration, but the question still remains, what causes a hangover?